 Keep in mind that tofu only cooks well if placed in very hot pans.
 The brown texture is achieved if you heat your pan correctly prior to sautéing.

-You may also pan-sauté your tofu in a combination of liquids such as agave syrup, fruit juice, vinegar, maple syrup, lemon juice, orange juice, wine, oils, marinades, miso soup, soy sauce or water.
+You may also pan-sauté your tofu in a combination of liquids such as agave syrup, fruit juice, vinegar, maple syrup, lemon juice, orange juice, oils, marinades, miso soup, soy sauce or water.
 Remember that tofu is pretty much like a sponge – it can soak in the flavorful liquids that you use to cook it with.
 For added taste, you may also use dried herbs and spices.

 Tofu and Salt – They Go Hand in Hand